achen9/ee590/hw2/prob3/README.md

 * Type "./stack \<filename.csv\> \<"pop", "print_top", or "swap_top"\>" to run the "stack" program.

 ###Test notes
-All code has been tested on a Raspberry Pi 3 Model B running Raspbian. gcc version 4.9.2 was used to compile the code.
+* All code has been tested on a Raspberry Pi 3 Model B running Raspbian.
+* gcc version 4.9.2 was used to compile the code.
+* The Makefile with all warnings enabled.
+A warning about the use of "typenam" may display when compiling.
+The code will still work even with that warning.